TUB-DVG/wissen-digital-ewb/02_work_doc/general_idea.md

 ## store only strings?

 #Done Tests
-add a new column to the db via django models
+add a new column to the db via django models ( a default value must be given, since the addition can happen even with filled datasets)